-One or more members of stati ("Access Database Administrators") are authorized to delete Case Records and vouchers from his database.
+One or more members of staff ("Access Database Administrators") are authorized to delete Case Records and vouchers from this database.

-A Forensic Biology staff member who needs a Case Record or voucher deleted from this database should send their request via e-mail to all Access Database Administrators.
+A Forensic Biology state member who needs a Case Record or voucher deleted from this database should send their request via e-mail to all Access Database Administrators.